 If you’re interested in how we implement these ideas in other campaigns why not take a look at some of our case studies:

-Will oversees all aspects of user experience from prototyping through to production.
-With a keen eye for detail and a focus on movement and animation, Will ensures that an Engage product feels and acts as good as it looks!
+Will oversees all aspects of technical production at Engage.
+With over 10 years of experience in the industry Will has a keen eye for detail and a pragmatic approach to problem solving which ensures that an Engage product performs as good as it looks!